-- Safety Rules: only play with flat side of the stick, ball must not be raised in a dangerous manner, no "raised sticks" (in a dangerous manner), no hacking on the stick and no physical contact with opponent. - Players can hit or push the ball. - Players can use the leading edge in a controlled sweeping motion, where the stick is in contact with the ground at all times.
+- Safety Rules: only play with flat side of the stick, ball must not be raised in a dangerous manner, no "raised sticks" (in a dangerous manner), no hacking on the stickand no physical contact with opponent. - Players can hit or push the ball. - Players can use the leading edge in a controlled sweeping motion, where the stick is in contact with the ground at all times.
 (Ideally hands apart) - The game starts with a push forward or back.
-Each team must be behind the centre line at the start whistle.
+Each team must be behind the centre line at the start whistle. - No obstruction. - The ball cannot be deliberately stopped with the foot or kicked.

-- No obstruction. - The ball cannot be deliberately stopped with the foot, or kicked. - Free hit & sideline hit in: only the opponent needs to be 5 metres away. - Penalty corners are played, with 5 defenders behind goal line and remaining defending field players in opposition circle or, if there are no circles, free hit on the edge of the scoring zone (approx. 15m) (everybody 5m away and no direct shot on goal allowed). - Free hits from outside the circle: the ball must not be played into the circle until it has travelled at least 4 metres. - When the ball last touches a defender and goes over the back line a long corner shall be awarded.
-Any long corner is to be taken 5 metres from corner on the sideline (everybody 5 metres away and no direct shot on goal allowed). - If the attacker commits an offence within the circle or within the scoring zone (approx. 15m) if no circles are marked or the ball goes over the back line off them; the defender is to take a free hit in line with the top of the circle or the edge of the scoring zone (approximately 15m). - A goal is scored when the ball is played within the circle or the scoring zone (approximately 15m) if no circle is marked by an attacker and does not travel outside the circle before passing completely over the goal-line and under the cross bar. - Penalty stroke at 6.4 metres from goal (standard distance). - If goalkeepers are used, they must be wearing protective gear listed below 1-5: If goalkeepers are used, they must be wearing protective gear listed below 1-5: - 9.
-Helmet, throat protector and mouth guard - 10.
-Groin protector - 11.
-Kickers - 12.
-Leg guards - 13.
+- Free hit & sideline hit in: only the opponent needs to be 5 metres away. - Penalty corners are played, with 5 defenders behind goal line and remaining defending field players in opposition circle or, if there are no circles, free hit on the edge of the scoring zone (approx. 15m) (everybody 5m away and no direct shot on goal allowed). - Teams may inject the ball in for a penalty corner 10m either side of the goal on the base line - In a Penalty Corner all attacking players are allowed to participate in the attacking corner - Any long corner is to be taken 4m from the top of the circle in line with where it went out across the baseline - Free hits from outside the circle: the ball must not be played into the circle until it has travelled at least 4 metres. - When the ball last touches a defender and goes over the back line a long corner shall be awarded.
+Any long corner is to be taken 5 metres from corner on the sideline (everybody 5 metres away and no direct shot on goal allowed). - If the attacker commits an offence within the circle or within the scoring zone (approx. 15m) if no circles are marked or the ball goes over the back line off them; the defender is to take a free hit in line with the top of the circle or the edge of the scoring zone (approximately 15m). - A goal is scored when the ball is played within the circle or the scoring zone (approximately 15m) if no circle is marked by an attacker and does not travel outside the circle before passing completely over the goal-line and under the cross bar. - Penalty stroke at 6.4 metres from goal (standard distance). - If goalkeepers are used, they must be wearing protective gear listed below 1-5: - 1.
+Helmet, throat protector and mouth guard - 2.
+Groin protector - 3.
+Kickers - 4.
+Leg guards - 5.
 Gloves